Aircloak/aircloak/README.md

 ### Running the system on CoreOS (experimental)

 It is also possible to start the system inside a Vagrant powered CoreOS system.
 See [here](./coreos/README.md) for details.

+## Versioning

+Production docker images are versioned as `major.minor.patch`.
+The `major.minor` version is defined in the [version file](./VERSION).
+If you introduce some breaking changes, just adapt this file accordingly.

+The `patch` part is appended automatically when building images during the deploy process according to following rules:

+- If `major.minor` has changed, then `patch` will have the value of 0.
+- If `major.minor` hasn't changed, but the image contents is different, then the patch version is increased by 1.
+- If there's no change in the `major.minor` and the image contents is the same, then there's effectively no change in the image, and we keep the same version.

+This means that with time, different images will have different `patch` versions.
+However, `major.minor` part will always be the same.

+This versioning scheme allows us to:

+- Restart only changed services during the deploy.
+- Restart all containers for breaking changes.
+- Keep a couple of previous versions for each image, so we can rollback if needed.
+- Remove older images to preserve disk space.

 ## Deploying